Hunters of the Burning Stone: Plot

 The Promethians lock into Patrick Lake's mind, where he is shown the events which led up to Annabel becoming a spy.
 After a failed Cyberman invasion in 2005 (seen in The Flood), Patrick began leading work into a new branch of MI6 dedicated to extraterrestrial investigation—to strike back against invasion forces before they arrive.
 Patrick trained his daughter to use a suit build from the remains of the Cyber-army built for the program.
 Realizing that the Promethians are pulling energy from Lake's mind, the Doctor shuts down his consciousness, causing the Promethians to instead focus their energy on his mind.
 To the Doctor's shock, he and Ian are transported to the Doctor's memory of the final day of the Last Great Time War on Gallifrey.
 Unwilling to let Ian see this horrible memory, he tries to fight the mind control of the Promethians, sending the pair into a whirlwind of twisted memories of enemies and aliens encountered by the Doctor.

 The Doctor decides that he can not avoid coming to face to face with who he is anymore, and leads Ian through his memories.
 He watches over the early adventures which they shares, and recalls the moment where Ian stopped the Doctor from killing an injured tribesman so that they could escape.
-The Doctor reveals that as he continued to travel with Ian, he grew more and more fond of the pair, and decided to try and be more like them after they had left, taking more youthful companions and began to see the universe in a way much closer to the way that they had.
+The Doctor reveals that as he continued to travel with Ian, he grew more and more fond of the pair, and decided to try to be more like them after they had left, taking more youthful companions and began to see the universe in a way much closer to the way that they had.
 Ian is amazed by the spectacles of heroism that is flashed before them as the Doctor recalls this, but the Doctor notes that there was also a dark side to this—recalling the many death which fell behind him, deaths which would lead to wars and more deaths.
 He recalls how we started the Time War inadvertently between his people and the Daleks, and how he had to end the war to save the universe.
 As Ian shows the Doctor all the good that he has done for the universe and all the lives that he has saved, the Doctor is finally able to accept himself for how the universe sees him and the pair escape the psychic realm.